HristoZA/arm-practicals/README.md

 		cmp r1, r2			@Tells cpu to compare r1 and r2
 		beq equal			@ If r1 = r2, branch to label equal
 		ble less_than			@ if r1 < r2, branch to label less_than
-		bgt greather_than		@ if r1 > r2, branch to label greater than
+		bgt greater_than		@ if r1 > r2, branch to label greater than

 		equal:
 			mov r0, #1